AlexBulankou/ai-talk1/labinstructions.md

 There are many ways to enable Application Insights for ASP.NET application.
 In this lab the application already has Application Insights SDK enabled as it would be when creating an ASP.NET project in Visual Studio with Application Insights option checked.
 The only modification you need to do is to configure the instrumentation key.

-1. Get the **frontend** component instrumentation key from the first excercise
+1. Get the **frontend** component instrumentation key from the first exercise
 2. Open folder `C:\tr24\lab\src\start\aspnet\tr24ai\tr24ai\`
 3. Open file `ApplicationInsights.config`
 4. Replace  `<!-- Insert instrumentation key here-->` with the instrumentation key from the step 1 `<InstrumentationKey>instrumentation_key_for_aspnet_app</InstrumentationKey>`
 5. Restart IIS.
 Run `cmd` "As Administrator" and type `iisreset` there.
-6. Verify that you have frontend applicationis still running on HTTP port 24002 by checking [http://localhost:24002](http://localhost:24002) in the browser
+6. Verify that you have frontend application is still running on HTTP port 24002 by checking [http://localhost:24002](http://localhost:24002) in the browser
 7. Open **frontend** component in Azure portal.
 Live Stream tile should show 1 instance

     ![image](/instructions/live-stream-frontend.png)